TheRealFREDP3D/My-Writeups/Brute It/Brute It.md

 Now that we have a potentially valid username,  all we need now is to find the associated password.

 We'll do that by using Hydra.
 It is a nice password brute forcing tool: it is fast, easy to use and well documented.
 The principle behind brute forcing is simple.
 The tool is going to try to login using the now known `admin` user in combination with every password that are on an existing wordlist.
+In this case I use `rockyou.txt` as my pass list.

 ```❯ hydra -l admin -P /usr/share/wordlists/rockyou.txt 10.10.235.217 http-post-form "/admin/index.php:user=^USER^&pass=^PASS^:Username or password invalid" -V